Bingu-2003/moneyDonationSystem/README.md

 1. Admin logs in
 2. Admin adds a new donor and a campaign
 3. Admin records a donation transaction
-4. Admin generates the monthly report
+4. generates the report of each campaigns total donations

-## 📊 Report Example

-The report includes:
-- Donor Name
-- Campaign Title
-- Donation Amount
-- Date of Donation
-- Monthly Summary Totals

 ## 📌 Project Status